 24 - 30 May ~ Invasive Species Week

-An annual event led by the GB Non Native Species Secretariat (NNSS) to raise awareness of invasive species and how everyone can help to prevent their spread.
+An annual event led by the GB Non Native Species Secretariat (GBNNSS) to raise awareness of invasive species and how everyone can help to prevent their spread.

-Click here for the NNSS website for further information and how to sign up to the mailing list.
-UK Squirrel Accord will also be organising an online event and further information can be found on this events page at a later date.
+Click here for the GBNNSS website for further information and how to sign up to the mailing list.
+UK Squirrel Accord is organising a webinar on the designated woodland day, 26 May 2021 - see details below to register.

 27 November - 05 December ~ National Tree Week